nolanlawson/dotjs-2016/readme.md

 ???

 But the web didn't win by magic.
-It didn't win through historical inevitability.
+It didn't win through historical inevitability, or birthright.
 It won because it evolved, because it adapted to changing contexts.

 ---